AngelaYuStat/SCoRES/README.md

 ------------------------------------------------------------------------

-The first example here is to use ccds functional data to construct the inverse confidence sets (CS) from simultaneous confidence bands (SCB) using Function-on-Scalar Regression (FoSR).
+The example here is to use ccds functional data to construct the inverse confidence sets (CS) from simultaneous confidence bands (SCB) using Function-on-Scalar Regression (FoSR).

 The ccds dataset contains repeated measures of percent change over time for multiple subjects under two user categories (use: 1 and no use: 0).
-It includes both user and non-user groups, time points, and metadata related to eye side and frame timing. cleaning process make sure that the data only includes measurements taken from the right eye at the post-intervention timepoint (`tp == "post"`).
+It includes both user and non-user groups, time points, and metadata related to eye side and frame timing. cleaning process make sure that the data only includes measurements taken from the right eye at the post-intervention time point (`tp == "post"`).

 ``` r
 library(invSCI)